areyoualex/HTF-Java-Workshop/Presenter Guide.md

   }
 }
 ```
-Press the play button and you can see that "Hello world!" is printed to the console.
+* Press play to show output
 ```
 Hello world!
 ```

-Take a moment to look at how the code inside is structured.
-Things tend to be
-contained within braces.
-Everything inside the `Main` class is contained by curly
+* Everything in class Main contained within curly braces
-braces "{}", and so is everything in `main`.

-Let's look at `println()` - ignore `System.out` for now. `println()` is a
-_method_, and it takes whatever you supply it and prints it to the console.
-Methods
+  * Think of Main as your entire program
+* Describe println() - talk about methods
-are just blocks of code that when called, do certain things for you.
-Usually the
+  * Methods are simply blocks of code that do stuff for you
-name tells you what it does; for example, `println()` prints a line of text.
-The
+  * Methods can have input + output
-thing that you supply in particular is contained within the parentheses "()".
+  * All of your code that actually _does stuff_ is contained within methods
-Notice that after calling a method, you must add a semicolon ";" to the end.
-_Always remember to put the semicolon!_ A semicolon ";" in Java is like a period
+* Give semicolon talk!
-in the English language.
-Like how periods end sentences, semicolons end any
+  * Semicolons are like periods in programming - periods end sentences, semicolons
-statement in Java.

-Take a look at `public static void main(String[] args)`.
-It's quite a mouthful.
-Don't worry about what `public static void` or `String[] args` means - all you
-need to know is that `main()` is also a method.
-Whenever you press play,
+  end statements.
+* Describe main() - talk about defining methods
+  * Code that main() runs is inside curly braces
-everything inside the `main()` method is called and run by Java.
+  * When you start up your program, everything in main is called and run by Java

-Why are there curly brackets after `main()` but not `println()`?
-The difference
-is `println()` is already written for you to use, but you must tell Java what
-`main()` does yourself.

-Time to spice it up a little.
-First, let's add a variable that will hold some text
-for us:
+  * In main(), you define what the program does and write instructions
+* Introduce variables - type up on screen and explain each keyword briefly as you
+type: "String" is just text, someText is a name, = assigns the variable to something.
 ```Java
 class Main {
   public static void main(String[] args) {